-For more information, see Section 9.3.6.7, "Upgrading Domain Value Maps (DVMs) and Cross References with the Oracle SOA Suite Command-Line Upgrade Tool".
+For more information, see Section 9.3.7.7, "Upgrading Domain Value Maps (DVMs) and Cross References (XREFs) in the ESB Repository".

 14.1.3 Upgrading Oracle Enterprise Service Bus Projects with SOAP Headers to Oracle Mediator 11g

 If you used XSLT functions to manipulate SOAP headers in Enterprise Service Bus (ESB) 10g, then after you upgrade your application, those header manipulation will be modeled as assignments in Oracle Mediator 11g.